Did you know the base requirements for receiving the state altering effects of binaural beats is two speakers?

 Did you think to yourself "That's great...but what exactly does it mean?"

-Impedance is actually quite a technical subject so we're going to try break it down without scribbling complex equations on a whiteboard.
+Impedance is actually quite a technical subject so we're going to try break it down without creating a thesis in the process.

 In terms of headphones all you need to know is: